 Prevention & Treatment

-All babies should be given three doses of the 6 in 1 jab at 8, 12 and 16 weeks of age to protect against whooping cough and other serious diseases such as diphtheria and polio with a pre-school booster offered at 3 years 4 months.
+All babies should receive three doses of the 6-in-1 jab at 8, 12, and 16 weeks of age to protect against whooping cough and other serious diseases, such as diphtheria and polio, with a pre-school booster offered at 3 years and 4 months.
 If your child has not been immunised, please speak to your GP.

-Additionally, practicing good respiratory hygiene, such as covering the mouth and nose while coughing or sneezing, can help reduce transmission.
+Additionally, practising good respiratory hygiene, such as covering the mouth and nose while coughing or sneezing, can help reduce transmission.

 If diagnosed with whooping cough, treatment options may include: